Jonathan Daniels smoked cigarettes. He liked to drive fast. He liked a good argument. And when he saw something wrong, he tried to stop it.

 The justice system in Lowndes County largely answered to itself.
 The local judge barred the state’s attorney general from stepping in to prosecute the case against Coleman.
 When the prosecutors asked for a continuance to let Richard Morrisroe recover from his gunshot wounds so he could testify, the court rejected the request.

 The trial went ahead in October.
 Coleman claimed he had shot the two clerics in self-defense.

 Coleman’s cousin testified that he had seen a knife in Daniels’ hand and the Morrisroe had something that looked like a pistol.
 Morrisroe would later confirm he had something in his hand.
 It was a dime.
 No knife was ever found.

 Deputy Sheriff Joe Jackson testified that Daniels had drawn attention to himself by kissing one of the black women he had been imprisoned with when they were released from jail.

 The prosecutor sounded an alarm for the jury: “This is a nation of laws, not men,” he said.
 “If you decide to throw the law out, we are going to be in for far more trouble than we’ve ever seen.”

 After more than an hour of deliberation, the jury, all white, declared Coleman not guilty.

-Supreme Court Justice Hugo Black declined to intervene when activists appealed to the Supreme Court to stop the courts in Lowndes County from hearing more cases because the court systematically excluded women and blacks from the juries.
+Supreme Court Justice Hugo Black declined to intervene when activists appealed to the Supreme Court to shut down the courts in Lowndes County.
+They argued the court systematically excluded women and blacks from the juries.

 Across the country, reaction to the jury decision was intense.
 President Lyndon Johnson promised a federal investigation.
 Alabama’s attorney general declared the judge’s decision shameful.